 How to grow

-Some ferns, such as hen and chicken, will benefit from occasional removal of old unsightly fronds.
+Some species, such as the hen and chicken fern (Asplenium bulbiferum), will benefit from the occasional removal of old fronds.
 Tree ferns can look unsightly when old fronds are draped around the trunk.
-However these fronds are protecting the trunk from drying out, so perform an important function.
+However, fronds also protect the trunk from drying out, so perform an important function.

 Top image: Blechnum discolour